Fire-Dragon-DoL/delugex/examples/MODULES.md

   - handle_cast({:request_event}) -> get_batch or use events from the existing
     buffer, fill in buffer.
 If there is anything in the buffer, run handle_call({:consume_event})
-  - EspEx.Consumer.Postgres
+  - Delugex.Consumer.Postgres
-    - use macro which uses EspEx.Consumer
+    - use macro which uses Delugex.Consumer
     - listen
       - run handle_cast({:request_event})
     - unlisten
       - Stops listen
-- EspEx.Logger
+- Delugex.Logger
   - Same functions as https://hexdocs.pm/logger/Logger.html , just wrapping it

 ## Optimizations